home-assistant/home-assistant.io/source/_integrations/xiaomi_miio.markdown

 -------------------------------- | -------------------------------------------------------------- | -----------------------
-Carbon Dioxide                   | The current carbon dioxide measured in ppm                     | True Dust filter life remaining       | The remaining life of the dust filter                          | True Dust filter life remaining days  | Dust filter usage time in day                                  | True Upper filter life remaining      | The remaining life of the upper filter                         | True Upper filter life remaining days | Upper filter usage time in day                                 | True PM2.5                            | The current particulate matter 2.5 measured                    | True Temperature                      | The current outside temperature measured                       | True Control Speed                    | The current motor speed measured in rpm                        | True
+Carbon Dioxide                   | The current carbon dioxide measured in ppm                     | True Dust filter life remaining       | The remaining life of the dust filter                          | True Dust filter life remaining days  | The remaining life of the dust filter in day                   | True Upper filter life remaining      | The remaining life of the upper filter                         | True Upper filter life remaining days | The remaining life of the upper filter in day                  | True PM2.5                            | The current particulate matter 2.5 measured                    | True Temperature                      | The current outside temperature measured                       | True Control Speed                    | The current motor speed measured in rpm                        | True